clickonetwo/ddns-monitor/doc/Instructions.md

 ### Mac installation

-You can only use `ddns-monitor` on Mac OS 10.12 or newer.
+You can only use `ddns-monitor` on macOS 10.12 or newer.
 These instructions are for running it as “Launch Daemon,” which means it runs regardless of who is logged in on the computer.

 1. In the Terminal, give the command `mkdir -p ~/Applications` to ensure you have a user-owned Applications directory.
 2. In your web browser, download the appropriate Mac build (`x86_64` for an Intel machine, `aarm64` for an Apple Silicon machine) from the [latest release of ddns-monitor](https://github.com/clickonetwo/ddns-monitor/releases/latest).